 Those looming monstrosities from 2 years ago that we just can’t seem to shake.
 Now, the problem is not the subject of the posts.
 Those recipes are delicious.
 Those projects are creative.
 And remarkably, many of them still get found on Pinterest and Yummly and all the other places we posted them way back when.
-But only God knows how when the pictures (like the one I took 2 years ago of my delicious Htipiti) look like this:
+But only God knows how when the pictures are terrible.

 But then this week, I decided to make htipiti again for the first time in 2 years.
 Drumroll please….

 Now I’m by no means calling myself a master photographer and to be honest, I still took this with my phone.
 But what an improvement!

 Anyway… on to the recipe!

 Htipiti is a favorite of mine.
 Its embarrassingly easy but always a crowd pleaser.
 This recipe only makes a cup, so plan accordingly.